Tax requirements for consolidated groups

 Losses before consolidation remain with the individual members.
 In some situations, a members’ losses before consolidation may be offset against group assessable income.

-- Carried forward for offset against further income when the member leaves the group.
+- carry the losses forward to be offset against further income when the member leaves the group

-- Offset to a company 66% commonly owned, including another consolidated group.
+- offset the losses to a company 66% that's commonly owned, including another consolidated group.

 Losses are offset on a first in, first out basis.
-They are distributed on a pro-rata basis if they arise in the same income year.
+They are distributed proportionately to each member if they arise in the same income year.

-The group must maintain its own separate imputation credit account (ICA).
+The group must keep its own separate imputation credit account (ICA).

-The opening balance of a newly formed group ICA is nil.
+The opening balance of a newly formed group imputation credit account is nil.
 An existing group’s balance is the closing balance of the previous imputation year.

-Individual ICAs will record the balance to the date of consolidation.
+Individual imputation credit accounts will record the balance to the date of consolidation.